-Having worked for many years advising schools on child protection, inspection and regulation, SEN and equality, serious disciplinary incidents, complex complaints, reputation management and the media, Yvonne is well placed to assist you and your school when complex and often unforeseen incidents occur.
+Having worked for many years advising schools on safeguarding, inspection and regulation, SEN and equality, serious disciplinary incidents, complex complaints, reputation management and the media, Yvonne is well placed to assist you and your school when complex and often unforeseen incidents occur.

 Yvonne is keen to ensure that you receive cutting edge and contextual advice.
 Her contributions to the education law arena include Butterworth's Law of Education and Jordan's Education Law Journal.

-Yvonne is a regular speaker at national conferences.
-Recent topics include strategic advice on MAT expansion, child protection, exclusions, admissions and regulatory compliance.
-In 2012 she spoke alongside Professor Tanya Byron at the TES National Cyber Bullying Conference.
+Yvonne enjoys public speaking and is a regular speaker at national conferences.
+Recent topics include safeguarding and child protection, strategic advice on MAT expansion, exclusions, admissions and regulatory compliance.

 Yvonne is the first female to be appointed Chairman of the Solicitors Association of Higher Court Advocates.